5 Trends in OCR Accuracy for Data Extraction

 by Mark Clark, on August 4, 2020 10:15:00 AM PDT

-OCR, AI OCR or Intelligent Document Processing (IDP) are solutions that extract data from documents.
+OCR, AI OCR, or Intelligent Document Processing (IDP) are data extraction solutions from documents.
 OCR is used for simple documents, while IDP can handle a greater variety of documents, from simple to complex, unstructured documents.